 I wish you all were in the neighborhood so I could share with you a slice of this elderberry pie!
 Of course, if you all came at once, I might have to make more…but it would be worth it!

-- Bake the pie for approximately 45 minutes, until the crust is browned.
-You should put a pan underneath the pie to protect your oven from any overflow.
+- Bake the pie for 40–45 minutes, until the crust is browned.

 - Use oven mits to remove the pie from the oven.
 Set aside for it to cool for at least 2 hours.
 This cooling process helps the filling to firm up.
 Serve slices at room temperature or warm them slightly before serving.
 Top with some vegan ice cream for a nice touch!

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

 Update Notes: This recipe was originally published in 2012, but was re-posted to include new photos, recipe updates, and tips in 2020.